How postmen, and their wives, may help set India's monetary policy

 NEW DELHI Global investors may well be putting their faith in postmen like Phanin Deka when they decide to buy or sell Indian assets in the future.

-He is one of about a thousand post workers collecting data that determines the level of India's consumer price index, which is likely to become the central bank's most important tool for setting monetary policy.
+He is one of about a thousand post workers collecting data that determines the level of India's consumer price index, which is likely to become the Reserve Bank of India's most important tool for setting monetary policy.

 Deka, a postmaster in Sarpara in Assam, spends 6 days every month visiting two villages by bicycle to collect prices from 15 shops.